Sterling Shepard Done for the Season; Brian Daboll Addresses Media

 NOTES…

-The Giants have lost 11 consecutive prime time games since winning in San Francisco on Monday nigh on November 12, 2018.
+The Giants have lost 11 consecutive prime time games since winning in San Francisco on Monday night on November 12, 2018.
 They have lost seven in a row and nine of their last 10 on Monday night.

 WHAT’S UP NEXT…